Rhené Jaque: Early life and education

+Compositions

-She composed many teaching pieces for pianists and violinists.
+In addition to her professional level works, Cartier composed many teaching pieces for pianists and violinists, often featuring atonal techniques.
 Rachel Cavalho recorded Jaque's Rustic Dance/Fête champêtre and Deux Inventions à deux voix.
 Her Toccate was recorded by Elaine Keillor.
 One of her two Suites for piano was recorded by Antonín Kubálek and by Allen Reiser.
 She was a member of the Canadian League of Composers and a life member of the Association of Canadian Women Composers.

 She died in Montreal at the age of 88.